strawnp/apcsp-19-20/unit3/trieste.md

 None

 ## Problem
 Read through the code below.
-Without changing the code, run the program with the correct command line arguments, so that it prints the word "Trieste" (a [scenic](https://www.becasinternacionales.net/webapp/img/imgpro/50c754_triestre-italia_w600.jpg) port city on the Adriatic coast).
+Without changing the code, run the program with the correct command-line arguments, so that it prints the word "Trieste" (a [scenic](https://www.becasinternacionales.net/webapp/img/imgpro/50c754_triestre-italia_w600.jpg) port city on the Adriatic coast and a city where James Joyce wrote part of the greatest work of literature in the English language *Ulysses*).

 ## Distribution Code